-If either party feels he or she has an "emergency" requiring immediate action, the party or the party's counsel may file a motion for emergency relief and, except in the very limited circumstances provided by law in which notice is not required, concurrently serve a copy on the other party, and deliver or fax a copy to the court.
-When a matter is filed which is designated by the filer as an "emergency," the clerk of court makes a preliminary review and evaluation, and forwards to the court or brings to the court's attention the emergency motion except in those circumstances in which the motion is clearly not an emergency.
-After the preliminary review by the clerk of court, the court reviews and decides if the matter is an emergency.
+If either party feels he or she has and "emergency" requiring immediate action, the party or the party's counsel may file a motion for emergency relief and, except in the very limited circumstances provided by law in which notice is not required, concurrently serve a copy on the other party, and deliver or fax a copy to the court.
+When a matter is filed which is designated by the filer as an "emergency," the Clerk of Court makes a preliminary review and evaluation, and forwards to the court or brings to the court's attention the emergency motion except in those circumstances in which the motion is clearly not an emergency.
+After the preliminary review by the Clerk of Court, the court reviews and decides if the matter is an emergency.

-- 11.1 An emergency may be found when there is evidence of imminent abuse, neglect, or abandonment affecting the health, safety, or welfare of a minor child.
-A party seeking an order for emergency relief must provide an affidavit supporting the allegations of imminent abuse, neglect, or abandonment affecting the health, safety, or welfare of the minor child.
-Further, if there is imminent abuse, neglect, or abandonment affecting the health, safety, or welfare of the minor child, you must report this information to the Department of Children and Family Services at 1-800-96-ABUSE. - 11.2.
-Another example that may constitute an emergency occurs when a party learns that the other parent or legal custodian is about to permanently remove the minor child from the State of Florida or the Country contrary to an existing Parenting Plan or Final Judgment.
+11.1 An emergency may be found when there is evidence of imminent abuse, neglect, or abandonment affecting the health, safety, or welfare of a minor child.
+A party seeking an Order for emergency relief must provide an affidavit supporting the allegations of imminent abuse, neglect, or abandonment affecting the health, safety, or welfare of the minor child, you must report this information to the Department of Children and Family Services at 1-800-96-ABUSE.

+11.2 Another example that may constitute an emergency occurs when a party learns that the other parent or legal custodian is about to permanently remove the minor child from the State of Florida or the Country contrary to an existing Parenting Plan or Final Judgment.
 If a party is aware in advance of another parent's intent to relocate without following the procedure set forth in Fla.
 Stat.
 Sec.
 61.13001, a party may make application to the Court to enter an Order requiring the minor child to remain in the State of Florida.
-If the party is aware enough time in advance, the party may motion the Court to require the child to remain in Florida by filing the appropriate motion to be set on a Court's docket.
-It is recommended that as part of the motion and affidavit seeking to prevent the unauthorized relocation of a minor child that the Court be notified within the motion that an expedited hearing is required so that the Court may expedite the hearing while giving notice to all parties to appear.
+If the party is aware enough time in advance, the party may motion the Court to require the child to remain in Florida by filing the appropriate motion to be set on the Court's docket.
+It is recommended that as part of the motion and affidavit seeking to prevent the unauthorized relocation of a minor child that the Court be notified within the motion that an expedited hearing is required so the Court may expedite the hearing while giving notice to all parties to appear.